Position: A Roadmap for Robust Chemical Languages

 2. Future opportunity: SELFIES solved this for small organic molecules, but many important chemical domains (polymers, crystals, reactions) still lack robust representations, creating a bottleneck for AI-driven discovery in these areas.

-The novelty is not in the SELFIES algorithm itself (covered in the original paper), but in the comprehensive research roadmap.
+The novelty is in the comprehensive research roadmap.
 The authors propose 16 concrete research projects organized around key themes:

-• Domain extension: metaSELFIES (learning graph rules from data), BigSELFIES (polymers/biomolecules), crystal structures via labeled quotient graphs
+• Domain extension: Includes metaSELFIES for learning graph rules directly from data, BigSELFIES for stochastic polymers, and crystal structures via labeled quotient graphs.

 1. Pasithea (Deep Molecular Dreaming): A generative model using gradient descent in latent space to optimize molecular properties (logP).
 When using one-hot encoded SELFIES, the model successfully optimizes logP monotonically, demonstrating smooth traversal of chemical space impossible with SMILES.